The 6 Biggest Spiders in Florida

 Deciding which type of spider is the biggest in Florida is not as straightforward as it sounds.

 That's because there are different ways of judging how big a spider is.

 - The weight of the spider.

-Bearing the above in mind, I have listed below the five arachnids that I consider to be Florida's largest.
+With the above in mind, I have listed below the six spiders that are generally considered to be Florida's largest.

 #1 Golden Silk Orb-Weaver (Banana Spider)